 Meyersburg Flea Market & Antiques is an Indoor and Outdoor Flea Market located in Campbellford, Ontario, Canada.
 It operates year round on weekends 10AM–5PM.
 Address: 5082 County Road 30, Campbellford.
 GPS location: 44.24789, -77.81658

 The market operates from May to October on Saturdays only 8AM–2PM.
 Address: 9 Matthew St, Marmora.
 GPS location: 44.47915, -77.69088

 Hoards Station became a livestock market since 1949.
-Every Tuesday only, starting at noon, Hoards Station hosts a weekly livestock auction where a variety of animals including pigs, sheep, goats, diary cattle, springers and beef cattle.
+Every Tuesday only, starting at noon, Hoards Station hosts a weekly livestock auction where a variety of animals including pigs, sheep, goats, dairy cattle, springers and beef cattle.
 It is also not uncommon to see horses, donkeys, mules and llamas.
-There are many modernisations to this old tradition including the use of digital scales, RFID, and instant payment systems.
+There are many modernizations to this old tradition including the use of digital scales, RFID, and instant payment systems.
 GPS location: 44.29114, -77.67566

 With plenty of lakes and rivers in the area, there are numerous fishing spots.
 In fact, there are too many to name or count.
 If you are looking for a good fishing time or great fishing results, your choice of spot depends on personal skill, style, and preference.
 Please refer to this page for a list of some sites.